UnitForDataScience/RWorkshop/README.md

 # RWorkshop
-This repository stores R code(Quarto documents), data, and html files for R Workshops.
+This repository stores R code, data, and html files for R Workshops.